 858 Those Who Provoke God’s Disposition Must Be Punished

-3 They had nailed God to the cross—committed a heinous crime—and provoked the disposition of God.
-They were made to pay for what they did, were made to bear the consequences of their actions.
+3 They had nailed God to the cross—committed a heinous sin—and provoked the disposition of God.
+They were made to pay for what they did and were made to bear all the consequences of their actions.
 They condemned God, rejected God, and so they had but one fate: to be punished by God.
-This is the bitter consequence and disaster that their rulers brought upon their country and nation.
+This was the bitter consequence and disaster that their rulers brought upon their country and nation.

 Adapted from “God Presides Over the Fate of All Mankind”

 in The Word Appears in the Flesh